AleksanderCehovin/interceptor/README.md

 Some notes on the code:

 - GUI modified for Dozor spotfinding metrics (number of spots, quality, and resolution)
 - The update frequency of the graphics is intentionally set at 1 Hz (configurable).
-From what I undertand the ZMQ data collection loop is done in a separate thread as the GUI, but they still work within the limitation of the Python GIL (I'm guessing).
+From what I understand the ZMQ data collection loop is done in a separate thread as the GUI, but they still work within the limitation of the Python GIL (I'm guessing).
 It is therefore important to avoid starving the execution with excessive GUI updates.
 TODO list below discusses solutions to this issue.
 - If a run tab collects large amount of points, the plot will only show the last 25k points in a moving